Mikhail Seryugin

-Mikhail Petrovich Seryugin (Михаил Петрович Серюгин; 6 November 1906 – 27 March 1975) was a Soviet Army lieutenant general.
+Mikhail Petrovich Seryugin (Михаил Петрович Серюгин; 6 November 1906 – 27 March 1975) was a Soviet Army lieutenant general who held division command during World War II.

+Conscripted into the Red Army in the late 1920s, Seryugin became an officer and served in Azerbaijan and Ukraine before World War II.
+A regimental commander when the war began, he escaped encirclement in the Second Battle of Kharkov while a division chief of staff.
+Seryugin became commander of the 160th Rifle Division in mid-1942, leading the unit, which became the 89th Guards Rifle Division in early 1943, for the rest of the war.
+Postwar, he commanded divisions and a corps, rising to deputy commander of an army before his retirement.

 Early life and prewar service

 Mikhail Petrovich Seryugin was born on 6 November 1906 in the village of Ilyinskoye, Vladimir Governorate.
 Conscripted into the Red Army in November 1928, he was sent to the school of one-year conscripts of the 5th Caucasian Rifle Regiment of the 2nd Caucasian Rifle Division at Baku, from which he graduated in 1929.
 Seryugin continued his military service with the regiment and in August 1933 the division was relocated to Ovruch in the Ukrainian Military District.
 In July 1936 then-Senior Lieutenant Seryugin was transferred to become chief of the regimental school of the 178th Rifle Regiment of the division, which was redesignated as the 60th Rifle Division.
 From October 1938 he was assistant commander of the 358th Rifle Regiment of the division, and in July 1940 rose to command its 224th Rifle Regiment.